gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In the example, the version of `commons-codec` that is brought in transitively is `1.9`.
 With the constraint, we express that we need at lease `1.11` and Gradle will now pick that version during dependency resolution.

+### JUnit Platform and JUnit Jupiter Engine (a.k.a.
+JUnit 5) support

+[JUnit 5](http://junit.org/junit5/docs/current/user-guide) is the latest version of well-known `JUnit` test framework.
+JUnit 5 is composed of several modules:

+    JUnit 5 = JUnit Platform + JUnit Jupiter + JUnit Vintage

+Gradle now supports `JUnit Jupiter Engine` on top of `JUnit Platform`.
+To enable JUnit Platform support, you just need to add one line into your `build.gradle`:

+    test {
+        useJUnitPlatform()
+    }

+And add `JUnit Jupiter` dependencies:

+    dependencies {
+        testCompile 'org.junit.jupiter:junit-jupiter-api:5.0.3', 'org.junit.jupiter:junit-jupiter-engine:5.0.3'
+    }

+Put your first JUnit 5 test into `src/test/java/foo/bar`:

+    package foo.bar;

+    import org.junit.jupiter.api.Test;

+    public class JUnitJupiterTest {
+        @Test
+        public void ok() {
+        }
+    }

+Now you can run `gradle test` to see the results of your JUnit 5 tests!

+You can find a sample of test with JUnit Jupiter at `samples/testing/junitplatform/jupiter` in the '-all' distribution of Gradle.

 ### Support for optional dependencies in POM consumption

 Gradle now creates a dependency constraint for each dependency declaration in a POM file with `<optional>true</optional>`.
 This constraint will produce the expected result for an optional dependency: if the dependency module is brought in by another, non-optional dependency declaration, then the constraint will apply when choosing the version for that dependency (e.g., if the optional dependency defines a higher version, that one is chosen).